from __future__ import annotations

 the :code:`cancel_fetcher()` function can be called to cancel the fetcher.

-the :code:`fn_coroutine` Task will be cancelled.
+the :code:`fn_coroutine` Tasks will be cancelled.

 Write your async :code:`fn_coroutine` function in such a way that it

 cleans itself up after exceptions.
-If you catch a :code:`CancelledError`
+If you catch a

-then always re-raise it.
+in :code:`fn_coroutine` then always re-raise it.

 You may call a :func:`use_state` setter during